Romeo Santos: Concert films and documentary

-Musical influences
+Artistry

+Themes, genres, and musical style

+Romeo, along with Lenny, Henry, and Max are the creators of the urban style of Bachata.
+As Los Tinellers, they started off as a traditional bachata group.
+In the late 1990, they would re-invent themselves as Aventura and started to add a more Americanized style to the genre.
+They mixed bachata with different kinds of genres like R&B, pop, hip-hop, reggae and rock.
+In 2011, when Romeo became a solo artist, he created his own style of bachata to separate his own music from the style he did with the group.
+His style is a more romantic mix of pop and contemporary R&B.

+Influences

-Romeo was inspired by many exponents of music to compose his songs, among them are: Shakira, Camilo Sesto, Rocío Dúrcal, Juan Gabriel, Manuel Alejandro, within his genre are: Juan Luis Guerra and Anthony Santos.
+Romeo Santos was inspired by many exponents of music to compose his songs, artists he has admitted having influence of or admiring them includes Shakira, Ricky Martin, Marc Anthony, Héctor Lavoe, Camilo Sesto, Rocío Dúrcal, Celia Cruz, Johnny Pacheco, Juan Gabriel, José José, Manuel Alejandro, Julio Iglesias, Fania All-Stars and particularly within his genre are artists like Anthony Santos, Juan Luis Guerra, Luis Vargas, Raulín Rodríguez, and Frank Reyes.

 Romeo Santos started in music when he was a teen.
 At first, he wasn't concentrating on bachata until one day his father bought an Anthony Santos cassette.
 Romeo saw the cassette and noticed that the artist had the same name as him.
 He played the cassette and immediately fell in love with his music.
 Thus, inspiring him to become a bachata singer.

 Acting career

-His first film appearance was on the 2007 Dominican film Sanky Panky as himself alongside his fellow band members from Aventura performing live at Altos de Chavón in the Dominican Republic.
+Santos' first film appearance was in the 2007 Dominican film Sanky Panky as himself alongside his fellow band members from Aventura, performing live at Altos de Chavón in the Dominican Republic.
+In 2013, he appeared on an episode of the 44th season of Sesame Street.
+He sang a song titled "Quiero Ser Tu Amigo".
+It is a song about asking someone if they want to be their friend.
 Romeo Santos made his Hollywood debut in the film Furious 7, released April 2015, alongside Vin Diesel, Dwayne Johnson, and Paul Walker.
-He was nervous about acting in Furious 7 but the cast made him feel welcomed.

-Santos was also the voice of the cartoon character Early Bird in the 2016 film The Angry Birds Movie.
+He was nervous about acting in Furious 7 but the cast made him feel welcome.
+In 2016, Santos was the voice of the cartoon character Early Bird in the 2016 film The Angry Birds Movie.

-He sang "Quiero Ser Tu Amigo", a song about friendship, on an episode of Sesame Street in 2013.